Brandingpioneersgit/bptm/README.md

   for insert to anon with check (true);
 create policy "read submissions (MVP)" on public.submissions for select to anon using (true);
+create policy "public can update submissions" on public.submissions for update to anon using (true);

+alter table public.clients enable row level security;
+create policy "public can insert clients" on public.clients for insert to anon with check (true);
+create policy "read clients" on public.clients for select to anon using (true);
+create policy "public can update clients" on public.clients for update to anon using (true);
+create policy "public can delete clients" on public.clients for delete to anon using (true);

+alter table public.client_assignments enable row level security;
+create policy "public can insert client_assignments" on public.client_assignments for insert to anon with check (true);
+create policy "read client_assignments" on public.client_assignments
+  for select to anon using (true);
+create policy "public can update client_assignments" on public.client_assignments for update to anon using (true);
+create policy "public can delete client_assignments" on public.client_assignments for delete to anon using (true);
 ```
 3. Add your credentials to `.env` file (keep these secure and never commit them!):
    ```